Experiences

 Don't forget about the costs that your company will incur, since although individuals do not need to contribute a statutory minimum capital amount when setting up a business, legal entities must do so, with some exceptions, and this amount varies according to the chosen business form.

-Once the company has been registered, we recommend that you go to your local small business center to find out about grants and subsidies that public administrations and related bodies have in place to incentivize, maintain and foster economic activity and entrepreneurship.
+Once the company has been created, we recommend that you go to your local small business center to find out about grants and subsidies that public administrations and related bodies have in place to incentivize, maintain and foster economic activity and entrepreneurship.
 Application deadlines change, as do the eligibility requirements, so the best thing to do to keep up is to consult with your PAE Point, the National Grants Platform or the Tax Agency's grants and incentives database.

 If you have reached this point, you will probably already be highly aware of the importance of comprehensive long-term planning of your business idea, the definition of the activity you will be carrying out, a risk assessment, your financial capacity and the business' viability, so financing could be a viable option.